biodiversitydata-se/biologging-sensor-client/Git-Workflow.md

 - In this stage, you will have merge conflicts visible.
 It is up to you ho to resolve it, but keep in mind, you probably do not want to overwrite changes made by someone else on the develop branch, as these changes were already approved. **If in any doubt, ask the team on the Slack**.

-- once resolved - commit and push your changes
+- Commit and push your changes after resolving

 - **IF** any problems occur during merge and you are unsure, ask the team on the Slack.
 Command to abort the merge:
 	- git merge --abort